maldorne/maldorne.org/web/source/_posts/2026/04/14/implementing-proxy-protocol-in-mud-drivers.md

 4. Overwrite the stored client address in the `interactive_t` struct.
 5. If the connection does not start with `"PROXY "`, do nothing — backwards compatible with direct connections.

+One subtlety: the socket is non-blocking at the point where we peek, so `recv(MSG_PEEK)` can return `EWOULDBLOCK` if the PROXY header hasn't arrived yet from the reverse proxy.
+To avoid this race condition, we use `select()` with a 100ms timeout before peeking, giving the proxy enough time to send the header without blocking the driver indefinitely.

 The feature is controlled by `#define SUPPORT_PROXY_PROTOCOL` in `driver/local_options`, following MudOS conventions for compile-time options.

 ### The patch